ZhangTianhao1993/Spatial-Normalization-of-Brain-PET-Images/README.md

 A toolbox for spatial normalization of brain PET images
 Please cite the original article:
-* Spatial Normalization of Brain PET Image Using Adaptive Brain Probabilistic Atlas
+* Unified Spatial Normalization of Brain PET Image Using Adaptive Brain Probabilistic Atlas
 ## Requirements
 * matlab 2020a or later
 * SPM12 (https://www.fil.ion.ucl.ac.uk/spm/)